skywind3000/z.lua/README.md

 source (lua /path/to/z.lua --init fish once | psub)
 ````

+When `add once` mode is off (default), z.lua will consider the time you spent in the directory (like z.sh), and when this mode is on, z.lua will consider the times you accessed the directory (like autojump).

 It could be much faster on slow hardware or Cygwin/MSYS.

 ## Interactive Selection